WARE RIVER NATURE CLUB

 Law enforcement is essential to virtually every aspect

+of wildlife conservation.
 The mission of US Fish & Wildlife Service Office of Law Enforcement is to protect wildlife and plant resources.
 The OLE contributes to Fish and Wildlife Service homefront efforts to recover endangered species, conserve migratory birds, preserve wildlife habitat, safeguard fisheries, and combat invasive species.

 It also promotes international wildlife conservation.